JForsaken/protosketcher-frontend/README.md

 $ npm run deploy
 ```

+:information_source: This will only deploy the app.js file.
+Assets files mut be deployed manually.

 :warning: You must edit the variables in the secrets.yml file.
 To avoid pushing the secret config, run this line :

 ```bash